arcus-azure/arcus-service-to-service-communication/README.md

 - The `operationId` is identical in every component, so we have to propogate it to correlate across components.
 - The `id` of the dependency in the initial component must match the `operationParentId` of the request in the second component.

-## Action items

-- [ ] Support operation (parent) IDs with `:`
-- [ ] Provide a convenient way to do this automatically when using `HttpClient`
-- [ ] Provide support for upstream operation IDs with Arcus Messaging
-- [ ] Provide name for all dependency and request telemetry items

-_Some of the action items can be easily found by searching for `TODO: Contribute Upstream` or using the Task List._

-## Clarification Required

-None at the moment.

-## Learnings

 We can leverage the same capabilities through Serilog if we get inspiration from the Azure Application Insights SDK:

 - How they pass the request information ([code](https://github.com/microsoft/ApplicationInsights-dotnet/blob/develop/WEB/Src/Web/Web/HttpContextExtension.cs#L16))